 During working hours (8am-6pm) the emergency team in the event of a major incident are based in the Estates Department, located next to the front gate of the University, and the person in charge is the Estates Manager, or in their absence, the Deputy Estates Manager.
-These people have the phone number of the Designated Safety Officer (The Centre Manager), or in the Centre Manager's absence, the Safeguarding and Welfare Coordinator (SWC), who assumes the role of Designated Safety Officer on the Centre Manager's days off.
+These people have the phone number of the Designated Safety Officer (The Centre Manager), or in the Centre Manager's absence, the Safeguarding and Welfare Coordinator, who assumes the role of Designated Safety Officer on the Centre Manager's days off.
+Atlas staff also have the phone numbers of the aforementioned university staff.

 Outside of working hours (6pm to 8am), the responsibility for dealing with major incidents shifts to the Security Lodge, also located by the front gate of the campus.
 The person in charge during this time is the Duty Manager, who will be on site at all times during this window of time.
-The Duty Manager and Security Lodge also have the relevant phone numbers described in the previous paragraph.
+The Duty Manager and Security Lodge also have the relevant phone numbers described in the previous paragraph, as do Atlas management staff for the Duty Manager.